metafates/schema/README.md

 But validators (especially builtin) should also be fast, I'll add a separate benchmarks for validators.

+## Validators

+Not listed here yet, but can see a full list of available validators in [validate/validate.go](./validate/validate.go)

 ## TODO

 - [ ] Better documentation